gagneurlab/FRASER-analysis/readme.md

 To run the full pipeline, execute the following command with 10 jobs and maximum 40 cores in parallel:

 ```
-# init dataset to be used
+# init datasets to be used
 snakemake -j 25 --cores 25 defineDatasets

 # run full analysis on datasets
-snakemake -j 10 --cores 40
+snakemake -j 10 --cores 40 Output/paper_figures/supplement_final.pdf
 ```

 or to run it on the cluster with SLUM installed: